Meet OUR Team

 Orchid Yan

-Lisha Wu, a student at University College London (UCL), works to advance education equity through impactful global initiatives.
-As the Global Events Coordinator for GirlsB4Girls, she focuses on menstrual health equity, organizing educational workshops, advocacy campaigns, and international fundraisers.
+Angel Wang, a freshman student at Johns Hopkins University, works to advance education equity through impactful global initiatives.
+As the Vice President and Global Events Coordinator for GirlsB4Girls, she focuses on menstrual health equity, organizing educational workshops, advocacy campaigns, and international fundraisers.
 She has led efforts to provide essential resources, address stigmas, and empower communities with sustainable solutions.
-With experience in curriculum development, teaching, and online education, Lisha strives to create inclusive and accessible learning opportunities for underserved populations.
+With experience in curriculum development, teaching, and online education, Angel strives to create inclusive and accessible learning opportunities for underserved populations.
+As a writer and activist, she is drawn to stories that center on women’s inner lives and complex identities.
+Her work often explores how silence shapes experience, especially in spaces where women’s realities are spoken about indirectly, if at all.

 COMMUNICATION DIRECTOR